Chapter 5 Post-Travel Evaluation

-Tinea versicolor, which is due to Malassezia furfur (previously Pityrosporum ovale), is characterized by asymptomatic hypopigmented or hyperpigmented oval, slightly scaly patches measuring 1–3 cm, found on the upper chest, neck, and back.
-Diagnosis is by Wood’s lamp or by placing a drop of methylene blue on a slide onto which clear cellulose acetate tape is placed sticky side down, after it has been touched briefly to the skin lesions to pick up superficial scales.
-Hyphae (“spaghetti”) and spores (“meatballs”) are readily visible.
+Tinea versicolor, due to Malassezia furfur (previously Pityrosporum ovale), is characterized by asymptomatic hypopigmented or hyperpigmented oval, slightly scaly patches measuring 1–3 cm, found on the upper chest, neck, and back.
+Diagnosis may be made by examination with a Wood’s lamp or by placing a drop of methylene blue on a slide onto which clear cellulose acetate tape is placed sticky side down, after it has been touched briefly to the skin lesions to pick up superficial scales.
+Detection of hyphae (“spaghetti”) and spores (“meatballs”) suggest the diagnosis.
 Treatment with topical or systemic azoles (ketoconazole, fluconazole) or terbinafine is recommended.

-Tinea corporis (ringworm) is caused by a number of different superficial fungi.
+Tinea corporis (ringworm) may be caused by a number of different superficial fungi.
 The lesion is often a single lesion with an expanding red, raised ring, with a central area of clearing in the middle.
-Treatment is several weeks’ application of a topical antifungal agent.
+Treatment is usually several weeks’ application of a topical antifungal agent.

 Lyme disease, a tickborne infection with Borrelia burgdorferi, is common in North America, Europe, and Russia (see Chapter 3, Lyme Disease).
-The traveler presents with one or more large erythematous patches, with or without central clearing, surrounding a prior tick bite.
-The patient may not have noted the tick bite.
+An infected traveler may present with ≥1 large erythematous patches, with or without central clearing, often surrounding a prior tick bite.
+The patient may not have noticed the tick bite.

-Phytophotodermatitis results from spilling lime juice onto the skin in a sunny climate.
+Phytophotodermatitis results from interaction of natural psoralens, most commonly from spilled lime juice, and ultraviolet radiation from the sun.
 The result is an exaggerated sunburn that gives rise to a linear, asymptomatic lesion that later develops hyperpigmentation.
 The hyperpigmentation may take weeks or months to resolve.

-Lymphocuticular spread of infection occurs when organisms spread along superficial cutaneous lymphatics, producing a raised, linear, cordlike lesion; nodules or ulcers may also be found.
-Examples include sporotrichosis, Mycobacterium marinum (associated with exposure to water), leishmaniasis, bartonellosis (cat-scratch disease), tularemia, and blastomycosis.
+Lymphocutaneous spread of infection occurs when organisms spread along superficial cutaneous lymphatics, producing raised, linear, cordlike lesions; nodules or ulcers may also be found.
+Examples include sporotrichosis, Mycobacterium marinum infection (associated with exposure to water), leishmaniasis, bartonellosis (cat-scratch disease), Nocardia infection, tularemia, and blastomycosis.

 Ulcerated skin lesions may result from Staphylococcus infections or may be the direct result of an unseen spider bite.
-Often the cause of such an ulcer is not clear.
-Of particular concern is the ulcer (or nodule) caused by cutaneous leishmaniasis, which results from the bite of a sand fly.
-The main areas of risk are Latin America, the Mediterranean, Middle East, Asia, and parts of Africa.
+The necrotic ulcer of anthrax is often surrounded by edema and usually results from handling animal hides or products.
+Rarely, a painless destructive ulcer with undermining edges may result from infection with Mycobacterium ulcerans (Buruli ulcer).
+Of particular concern is the ulcer (or less commonly, nodule) caused by cutaneous leishmaniasis.
+The main areas of risk are Latin America, the Mediterranean, the Middle East, Asia, and parts of Africa.
 The lesion is a chronic, usually painless ulcer, unless superinfected, with heaped-up margins on exposed skin surfaces.
 Special diagnostic techniques are necessary to confirm the diagnosis.
 Both topical and systemic treatments are effective; the species of the infection often determines the treatment modality.
-If cutaneous leishmaniasis is suspected, clinicians can contact CDC for further advice about diagnosis and treatment (see Chapter 3, Leishmaniasis, Cutaneous for contact information).
+If cutaneous leishmaniasis is suspected, clinicians can contact CDC for further advice about diagnosis and treatment at 404-718-4745 or firstname.lastname@example.org (see Chapter 3, Leishmaniasis, Cutaneous).